relizaio/reliza-cli/README.md

 Flags stand for:

-- **getversion** - command that denotes we are obtaning next available release version for the branch.
-Note that if the call succeeds version assignment will be recorded and not given again by Reliza Hub, even if not consumed.
-It also creates a release in pending status.
+- **getversion** - command that denotes we are obtaining the next available release version for the branch.
+Note that if the call succeeds, the version assignment will be recorded and will not be given again by Reliza Hub, even if it is not consumed.
+It will create the release in pending status.
 - **-i** - flag for project api id (required).
 - **-k** - flag for project api key (required).
 - **-b** - flag to denote branch (required).
-If branch is not recorded yet, Reliza Hub will attempt to create it.
+If the branch is not recorded yet, Reliza Hub will attempt to create it.
 - **project** - flag to denote project uuid (optional).
 Required if organization-wide read-write key is used, ignored if project specific api key is used.
 - **--pin** - flag to denote branch pin (optional for existing branches, required for new branches).
 If supplied for an existing branch and pin is different from current, it will override current pin.
 - **--vcsuri** - flag to denote vcs uri (optional).
 This flag is needed if we want to set a commit for the release.
 However, soon it will be needed only if the vcs uri is not yet set for the project.